briza-insurance/wegood/readme.md

 > Please make an issue first if the change is likely to increase.

 ## License
-Illogical is released under the MIT license.
+wegood is released under the MIT license.
 See [LICENSE.txt](https://github.com/briza-insurance/wegood/blob/master/LICENSE.txt).